thadikari/thadikari.github.io/index.md

 ## Bio

-I am a PhD candidate in Dept. of Electrical and Computer Engineering, University of Toronto under the supervision of <a href="https://www.ece.utoronto.ca/people/draper-s"><strong>Prof. Stark C. Draper</strong></a>.

 I received the B.Sc. degree in 2014 from University of Moratuwa, Sri Lanka, and the M.A.Sc. degree in 2018 from University of Toronto, Canada.
 From 2014 to 2016, I worked with <a href="https://www.linkedin.com/company/lsegtechnology/about/"><strong>LSEG Technology</strong></a> (formerly known as MillenniumIT), Sri Lanka, primarily on Stock Market Surveillance.